From our Depsters February 14, 2017

 — MediaCom Ireland (@MediaComIreland) January 19, 2017

-It’s no surprise as Irish people are very active on social media, with 2.6 million Irish Facebook accounts, 590,000 Irish Snapchat users and 835,000 Irish accounts (Irish Digital Consumer Report 2017).
+It’s no surprise as Irish people are very active on social media, with 2.6 million Irish Facebook accounts, 590,000 Irish Snapchat users and 835,000 Irish accounts.

 Of course, any social media strategy should involve both organic and paid content.
 Well-developed paid campaigns not only draw people’s attention to your message but also help generate relevant leads and track conversations and ROI.
 With an ever increasing array of advertising features and solutions available to us we can now shape our campaigns effectively, generate buzz around our products, and ultimately improve the bottom line.